Baja California is the land of boulders, boojum trees, beautiful beaches, and historic missions.

 In addition to the 25 Spanish missions, two more were founded after Mexican independence, near San Miguel.

-To order Baja California Land of Missions today: www.oldmissions.com The January 2023 printing is in stock and ready to ship to you, no shipping or postage fee for U.S. addresses.
+To order Baja California Land of Missions (and other books): www.oldmissions.com The September 2023 printing is in stock and ready to ship to you, no shipping or postage fee for U.S. addresses.

 Baja California is a thousand miles of fun!
 Beware, you may catch ‘Baja Fever’!
+To help you find something on VivaBaja, I am building an index to find content here, and on other sites.

 The 1972 Edition of Mike McMahan’s wall map was also featured on the back cover of his 1973 and 1983 books.
 See the all color 1967 edition.